Catholic University of Mozambique: History

 The initiative to create the Catholic University of Mozambique (UCM) came up during the peace negotiations in Rome between FRELIMO and RENAMO.
 In June 1992, negotiations were deadlocked; later, the mediator, Dom Jaime Pedro Gonçalves, Archbishop of Beira, presented the idea to establish a quality university for the center and north of Mozambique and to correct the unequal concentration of higher education institutions in Maputo.
 Subsequently, this led to the signing of the peace agreement on October 4, 1992, between FRELIMO and RENAMO.

 The Catholic University of Mozambique was established as an institutional compromise, and was officially founded in 1995 (Boletim da República, Decreto N° 43/95, September 14).
 In August 1996, UCM opened its first faculties in Beira and Nampula.

 Enrollment

 In 2000, UCM had an enrollment of 50 students; by 2005, this had increased to 405 students; and by 2008, UCM had an enrollment of 4,497 students.
-To date, over 7,000 students have graduated from UCM.
+In 2008?, over 7,000 students have graduated from UCM.
 In 2008, 64% of enrolled students were male and 36% were female.